buildpacks-community/kpack/docs/servicebindings.md

 kpack Images can be configured with Service Bindings as described in the [Kubernetes Service Bindings specification](https://github.com/k8s-service-bindings/spec).

 At build-time, service bindings are handled by the buildpacks being used for that Image.
-Check the desired buildpack documentation for details on the service bindings it supports.
+Check the desired buildpack homepage for documentation on the service bindings it supports.
+Buildpack homepages can be found with `kp clusterstore status <store-name>`.

 There are two ways to configure service bindings: